miltonbecker/angular2-course/README.md

 # angular2-course
+## To run this project, your first need to install the dependencies:
-To run, do: npm install
+* Do: npm install
+## Then you start the server:
+* Do: npm run lite